design-first/system-runtime/README.md

 #### a System Runtime Environment

 [JSON](http://json.org) is traditionnaly used to represent data.
 We use this format to store the model, components and methods of your application.
+System Runtime can run this JSON like a bundle in [OSGi](https://www.osgi.org).

 System Runtime has APIs to serialize your application into JSON.
 This JSON can be then imported and executed in a client or server application.
-System Runtime can run JSON that contains your application like a bundle in [OSGi](https://www.osgi.org).

 ## How works System Runtime ?